-3.6.4 Solid waste disposal
+3.6.2 Solid waste disposal

-Describe the quantity and quality of solid wastes (other than waste rock, subsoil and tailings addressed in other sections) and the proposed methods of their disposal.
-The proposed location, site suitability, dimensions and volume of any landfill, including its method of construction, should be shown.
+Describe the quantity and quality of solid wastes and the proposed methods of their disposal.
+The proposed location, site suitability, dimensions, source and volume of any landfill proposed to be constructed as part of this project, including its method of construction, should be shown.

-3.6.5 Liquid waste
+3.6.3 Liquid waste

 A description should be presented of the origin, quality and quantity of wastewater and any immiscible liquid waste originating from the project other than that addressed in previous sections.
 Particular attention should be given to the capacity of wastes to generate acid, and saline or sodic wastewater.
-A water balance for the proposal and processing plant is required to account for the estimated usage of water.
+A water balance for the project is required to account for the estimated usage of water.

-The EIS may need to consider the following effects:
+The EIS will need to consider the following effects:

-- groundwater from excavations, pre-mine gas drainage operations, and/or underground mining operations; - rainfall directly onto disturbed surface areas; - run-off from roads, plant and industrial areas, chemical storage areas; - drainage (i.e. run-off plus any seepage or leakage); - seepage from other waste storages; - · water usage for: - process use, - dust suppression, and - domestic purposes; - evaporation; - domestic sewage treatment disposal of liquid effluent and sludge; and - water supply treatment plant disposal of wastes.
+- groundwater from excavations;

+- rainfall directly onto disturbed surface areas;

+- run-off from roads, plant and industrial areas, chemical storage areas;

+- drainage (i.e. run-off plus any seepage or leakage);

+- seepage from other waste storages;

+- water usage for:

+- process use,

+- dust suppression, and

+- domestic purposes;

+- evaporation;

+- onsite domestic sewage treatment disposal of liquid effluent and sludge; and

+- onsite water supply treatment plant disposal of wastes.